 A Feast for Crows

 After the death of Prince Oberyn in King's Landing, Dorne is in uproar, with Oberyn's elder three bastard daughters, Obara, Nymeria and Tyene, in particular arguing to avenge the Red Viper.
 Prince Doran, who seemingly pursues a conciliatory approach, returns to Sunspear after having spent two years at the Water Gardens.
 Upon arrival in the city, he is greeted by Arianne, who has ordered a feast prepared in his honor.

-To forestall a supposed challenge to her own birthright, to win the allegiance of the Dornish by offering the defiance to the Lannisters that people crave and that her father doesn't seem ready to offer, and to secure that the Seven Kingdoms are ruled by someone who will supposedly be sympathetic towards Dorne, Arianne devises a wild scheme: She wants to name Myrcella as Queen of the Seven Kingdoms, based on Dornish law - in which an older sister would inherit before a younger brother - thereby precipitating a war with the Iron Throne, while she also hopes that her own people will rally to this cause with the support of the released Sand Snakes.
+To fight the supposed challenge to her own birthright, to avenge Oberyn and Elia, and to free her cousins, Arianne puts into motion her scheme: she wants to crown Myrcella Baratheon as Queen of the Seven Kingdoms, based on Dornish law - in which an older sister would inherit before a younger brother - thereby precipitating a war with the Iron Throne and King Tommen Baratheon.
+She also hopes that her own people will rally to this cause with the support of the released Sand Snakes.
 Arianne assumes this would make her the inevitable choice to replace her father, whom she wants to live out his days as captive at the Water Gardens together with her brother Quentyn.

 During one of their amorous encounters, Arianne manipulates Ser Arys Oakheart into aiding and abetting her plan.
-She promises him that, as queen, Myrcella would permit Arianne and Arys to marry in spite of his vows as knight of the Kingsguard.
-She also shares her suspicions about her father's intention of stealing her birthright and the supposed plot of Lord Anders and the Golden Company.
-Arianne convinces Ser Arys that they need to act before her father brings Myrcella from Sunspear to the Water Gardens.
-Arianne has in fact no serious intentions with Ser Arys, whom she merely likes but doesn't love, considering him a pleasant-enough bed companion, but witless and mainly a gallant fool.
+She promises him that, as queen, Myrcella would permit Arianne and Arys to marry in spite of his vows as a knight of the Kingsguard.
+She also shares her suspicions about her father's intention of stealing her birthright and the supposed plot of Lord Anders Yronwood and the Golden Company.
+Arianne convinces Arys that they need to act before her father brings Myrcella from Sunspear to the Water Gardens.
+In truth, Arianne has no intention of marrying Arys, whom she likes but does not love, considering him a pleasant-enough bed companion, but witless and mainly a gallant fool.